About the Program

 Faculty teach First-Year Seminars as part of their regular teaching responsibilities.
-The Office of First-Year Experience has a limited amount of instructional funds to provide departments where teaching capacity issues might otherwise prevent a faculty member from teaching a First-Year Seminar.
-To request instructional funds, please complete the funding portion of the chair endorsement form.
+The Office of First-Year Experience provides departmental/school support to help offset the cost of covering faculty members' usual course offerings.
+To indicate interest in receiving these funds, please complete the chair endorsement form.

 Faculty who are new to the First-Year Seminar program participate in a series of workshops (two in the spring and one in August) prior to teaching their seminar.
 These workshops familiarize faculty with the FYS program, best practices for teaching first-year students, and provide opportunities to work on course and assignment design.
 Faculty receive a $500 overload payment for participating in the workshop series.